Self-advocacy means being able to identify and ask for what you need to thrive.

 For kids with different abilities or learning styles, it might be something like asking to sit at the front of the classroom every day so they can hear the teacher and focus better.
 For kids who are introverted, it might mean telling people they need more time to think when put on the spot to respond to a verbal question.

-Role play at home before difficult encounters
+Role-play self-advocacy at home before difficult encounters

-Before a tricky situation where your child will be telling others what they need—for example, a hard conversation with a friend who’s hurt their feelings, or asking a teacher for extra time on an assignment—you can help your child prepare by role playing.
+Before a tricky situation where your child will be telling others what they need — for example, a hard conversation with a friend who’s hurt their feelings, or asking a teacher for extra time on an assignment — you can help your child prepare by role-playing.

 Pretend to be the teacher or the friend, and let your child practice what they’re going to say.
 Or for younger children, act out the situation with stuffed animals or dolls.

-Give them the language to use
+Give them the language to use for self-advocacy

 - “I’m trying really hard because I care about this project, but I’m having trouble with X.”